onemorebruh/configs/README.md

 This is a repo I use for saving my current config files

+The design of the configuration is inspired by watch dogs 2

 ## Obvious information about each component

 | name                          | purpouse                                      |